pdsullivan/blog/_posts/2014-12-05-ionic-codeship-unit-testing-ci.markdown

 And now we will go to the internet to get this all running on [Codeship](http://codeship.com).
 In CodeShip I have added [my repo](https://github.com/pdsullivan/ChkBook) to a project and now its time to write the test commands.

-When setting up the tests in Codeship you get to set up some commands the run first that are the "Setup Commands" which is basically where I will set up my environment to run the tests in.
+When setting up the project properties in Codeship you get to set up some commands that will run first, the "Setup Commands", which will basically be where I will set up my environment in which to execute the test commands.
 In this section I have the following:

 {% highlight Bash shell scripts %}